- Over time, a PC's hardware components undergo different changes that can affect a PC's performance.

 1. Use the Performance Monitor tool

-- Press the Windows key+S and search for the Performance Monitor in the Search bar.
-Open the app.
+Press the Windows key and search for Performance Monitor.
+Open the top result.

 2. Use the Windows Memory Diagnostic app

-- Press Windows key+S and search for Windows Memory Diagnostic in the Search bar.
-Open the app.
+- Press Windows and search for Windows Memory Diagnostic.
+Click the first result to open it.

 - Select the option Restart now and check for problems (recommended).

 - Let the PC restart.
 Once the PC is restarted, the memory diagnostic scan will automatically begin.
 Wait for the process to finish.
-Your PC will reboot automatically afterwards.
+Your PC will reboot automatically afterward.

 - After logging in, the results will be displayed on the desktop.
-In case the test results fail to show on screen automatically, use the Event Viewer app to check the scan results.
+In case the test results fail to show on the screen automatically, use the Event Viewer app to check the scan results.
+Thus, press Windows and search for Event Viewer in the Search bar.
+Open the first app.

 - From the left pane menu, expand the Windows Logs section and click on the System option.